daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 var flash = require('express-flash');
 ```

-And finally add it with the rest of your Express middleware.
-I have placed it
+Finally, add the `flash()` function with the rest of your Express middleware.
-right after `express.sesson()`, although it will probably still work if you
+I have placed it right after `express.sesson()`, although it might still work
-place it elsewhere.
+if you place it elsewhere.

 ```
 app.use(flash());
 ```

-To display flash messages, let's add this to the `.container` inside
+To display flash messages, inside `layout.jade` let's add the following code to
-`layout.jade`, right before `block content`:
+the `.container` element, right before `block content`:

 ```
 .container